Sitiveni Rabuka

 Rabuka was elected as leader of the Social Democratic Liberal Party in 2016, succeeding Leader of the Opposition Ro Teimumu Kepa, who publicly disapproved of Rabuka's nomination to replace her.
-He was appointed as the leader of the Opposition to Parliament in 2018, following the 2018 election defeat.
+He was appointed as the leader of the opposition to Parliament in 2018, following the 2018 election defeat.
 He was the only nomination for the position, and his nomination was moved by Ro Teimumu Kepa and seconded by Biman Prasad.
 He was ousted as SODELPA leader by Viliame Gavoka in a leadership contest.
 Rabuka resigned from parliament in 2020, citing that he would no longer be an obstacle to the bipartisan approach to be taken by the leaders of Fiji to create harmony and progress, and unity in Fiji.
 He formed a new political party in 2020, named Peoples Alliance, to contest the 2022 election.

 Early life

-The son of Kolinio Epeli Vanuacicila Rabuka and Salote Lomaloma Rabuka, he comes from the village of Drekeniwai on Vanua Levu, one of Fiji's two major islands.
+The son of Kolinio Epeli Vanuacicila Rabuka and Salote Lomaloma Rabuka, Rabuka was raised in the village of Drekeniwai in eastern Viti Levu, Fiji's largest island.
 He was educated at Queen Victoria School, where he became the head boy in his final year.
-He represented Fiji in shot put, hammer throw, discus and the decathlon at the 1974 British Commonwealth Games.
+He represented Fiji in shot put, hammer throw, discus and the decathlon at the 1974 British Commonwealth Games and has also represented Fiji national rugby union team in the 1970s.

 Military career

 Rabuka was trained initially in New Zealand army schools, from which he graduated in 1973, and completed a professional development course at Royal Military Academy Sandhurst.
 He did postgraduate work at the Indian Defence Services Staff College in 1979, and at the Australian Joint Services Staff College in 1982.
 He was a senior operation plans manager for UNIFIL peacekeeping troops in Lebanon in 1980 and 1981.
-On his return home, he was appointed Army Chief of Staff.
+On his return home, he was appointed Army chief of staff.
 From 1982 to 1987, he was an operations and training officer for the Fijian army, except for a two-year absence (1983–1985) when he commanded the Fijian Battalion as part of the Multinational Force and Observers peacekeeping force in the Sinai.

 For his service in Lebanon, Rabuka was awarded the Legion of Honour in 1980, and was made an Officer of the Order of the British Empire by Queen Elizabeth II in the 1981 Birthday Honours List.